UGSDW/ugsdw.github.io/_posts/2019-09-28-statement-on-board-of-trustees-delay-of-vote-on-partial-expansion.md

 title: Statement on Board of Trustees Delay of Vote on Partial Expansion
 author: UGSDW
 excerpt: >-
-  Trustees delayed decision on partial expansion at the last minute.
+  Trustees delayed decision on partial expansion at the last minute again.
 UGSDW members are deeply disappointed.
 ---
 #### Press Release